mhmdjaw/react-hooks/README.md

 [![Open in StackBlitz](https://developer.stackblitz.com/img/open_in_stackblitz.svg)](https://stackblitz.com/edit/use-viewport-size-example?file=src%2FDemo.tsx)

 You can also pass an optional `boolean` parameter to disable or enable debouncing the resize update.
-It is set `true` by default to optimize and avoid too many rerenders. to Set to `false` to disable debouncing and get instant updates.
+It is set `true` by default to optimize and avoid too many rerenders.
+Set to `false` to disable debouncing and get instant updates.

 ```tsx
 import { useViewportSize } from '@mhmdjawhar/react-hooks'